parro-it/tape-async/readme.md

   });
 ```

-Uncatched Promise rejection in your tests are automatically covered.
+Uncatched Promise rejections in your tests are automatically covered.
 Test suite fails with a generic error message and a stack trace.

-## It support every [tape](https://github.com/substack/tape) features.
+## It supports every [tape](https://github.com/substack/tape) features.

 ```js
   const test = require('tape-async');